Eileen Gu: The California-born skier aiming to win gold for China?

 Eileen Gu: Who is the California-born superstar freestyle skier aiming to win gold for China?

-The 19-year-old athlete from San Francisco is favourite in three Beijing events
+The 18-year-old athlete from San Francisco is favourite in three Beijing events

-She is the California-born freestyle skiing superstar who is set to take the Winter Olympics by storm.
+She is the California-born freestyle skiing superstar who has entered the Winter Olympics with a bang, already securing her first gold medal in the women’s freestyle big air event.

+Within seconds of landing her huge third run, Eileen Gu dropped to her knees as it was announced that the score had sealed an unlikely victory.

-Eileen Gu, 18, is a favorite to win gold at Beijing in all three of the sport’s main events: the big air, slopestyle and halfpipe.
+Gu, 18, is among the favorites to win gold at Beijing in all three of skiing’s main events: the big air, slopestyle and halfpipe.

 But the San Francisco native, who has a Chinese mother and American father, will try and secure Olympic titles for China, instead of Team USA.